vscode-neovim/vscode-neovim/README.md

 ## 📑 How it works

 -   VScode connects to Neovim instance.
--   When opening a file, a scratch buffer is created within Neovim and being initialized with text content from VSCode
+-   When opening a file, a scratch buffer is created within Neovim and being initialized with text content from VSCode.
 -   Normal/visual mode commands are being sent directly to Neovim.
 The extension listens for buffer events and applies edits from Neovim.
 -   When entering the insert mode, the extensions stops listen for keystroke events and delegates typing mode to VSCode